mrmeku/HTfloML/README.md

-HtfloML
+HTfloMl
 ===========

-An HTML formatter made for my buddy tflo (hence H-tflo-ML).
-It formats HTML according to the following rules:
+An HTML formatter made for my buddy tflo.

   * Opening tag placement
     * On one line if shorter than the character limit.